 The destemer and crusher are indispensable for grape processing, especially for red varieties.
 With the destemer we separate the stems from the berries, and with the crusher, we press or open the berries.
 Destemer and crusher usually occur in combination.

 The crusher consists of two or four opposite cylinders that do not touch each other.
 Cylinders must be adjustable because the berries should be squeezed only so much that the grape juice leaks out.
-Strawberries should not be crushed, nor should they be damaged the strawberries and seeds.
+Strawberries should not be crushed, nor should they be damaged.
 The destemer and crusher must be easy to clean and maintain.

 The advantage of pneumatic presses over other presses is that the compression is computer-controlled (automatic) and is performed at low pressure (up to 1.2 bar).
 Low-pressure compression does not result in mechanical damage to the grape berries and stalks.
 So squeezing is effective – the juice is thoroughly squeezed out and at the same time of good quality, but not loaded with substances from the hard parts of the grapes.

-The compression must always be adapted to the characteristics of the grapes.
-The grape variety, the degree of ripeness, and the ratio of the stalk to the berries must be taken into account.
+It would help if you always adapted the compression to the characteristics of the grapes.
+You also must take the grape variety, the degree of ripeness, and the stalk ratio to the berries into account.
 Before squeezing grapes, we also determine what style of wine and what type of wine we want to get.

 Filters and Filtration